Learning Outcomes

 - contacting known relatives and friends

-- instructing genealogists or tracing agents
+- instructing genealogists or tracing agents, and reviewing their reports

 Statutory Advertisements

 Personal representatives are advised to place statutory advertisements under section 27 of the Trustee Act 1925.
 These notices are typically published in the London Gazette and a local newspaper where the deceased lived or owned property.
+In appropriate cases (for example, where the deceased ran a business), a trade journal may be sensible.
+Section 27 envisages advertising in those places a court would have directed in administration proceedings, including overseas if the facts justify it.

-Key Term: statutory advertisement A public notice placed by personal representatives inviting claims against the estate, providing legal protection from unknown creditors and beneficiaries.
+A public notice placed by personal representatives inviting claims against the estate, providing legal protection from unknown creditors and beneficiaries.

 Benjamin Orders